DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 	</body>
     ...

-Now we need to create `loadTabs()` function and register it as an onlick listener.
+Now we need to create a `loadTabs()` function and register it as an onlick listener.
 So let's create a file called `app.js`, and put it in the root folder of our extension.
 Register the function and link it in the `app.html`.

     ...
 	<body>